 Please follow this link to KWS' web page on Tsavo West National Park.

-Tsavo West lies the other side of the Mombasa-Nairobi highway to Tsavo East.
+Tsavo West lies to the West of the Mombasa-Nairobi highway.
 Volcanic activity in the Chyulu Hills to the North makes this area much hillier than Tsavo East and generates a wider range of landscapes.
 Roughly in the middle we have Mizuma Springs which provides a plentiful supply of fresh water to Mombasa some 100 miles away.
-Landscapes range from volcanic rocky hills, grassy or dry meadows ( depending on how much grazing occurs ), thick bush and tree laden river courses.
+Landscapes range from volcanic rocky hills, grassy or dry meadows (depending on how much grazing occurs), thick bush and tree laden river courses.

 • Dec.
 1994.
 Last night flying visit on our first safari.
 By this time we were all suffering from our ordeal in one way or another and didn't get much out of it.